pinojs/pino/docs/extreme.md

   + `SIGTERM`

   In all of these cases, except `SIGHUP`, the process is in a state that it *must* terminate.
-Thus, if you do not register an `onTerminated` function when constructing your Pino instance (see [pino#constructor](api.md#constructor)), then Pino will invoke `process.exit(0)` when no error has occurred, or `process.exit(1)` otherwise.
-If you do supply an `onTerminated` function, it is left up to you to fully terminate the process.
+Thus, if an `onTerminated` function isn't registered when constructing a Pino instance (see [pino#constructor](api.md#constructor)), then Pino will invoke `process.exit(0)` when no error has occurred, or `process.exit(1)` otherwise.
+If an `onTerminated` function is supplied, it us the responsibility of the `onTerminated` function to manually exit the process.

   In the case of `SIGHUP`, we will look to see if any other handlers are registered for the event.
 If not, we will proceed as we do with all other signals.
 If there are more handlers registered than just our own, we will simply flush the extreme mode buffer.

-So in summary, only use extreme mode if you're doing an extreme amount of logging, and you're happy in some scenarios to lose the most recent logs.
+So in summary, only use extreme mode when performing an extreme amount of logging and it is acceptable to potentially lose the most recent logs.

 ## Usage